This is my homemade watermelon infused vodka recipe! It is so much cheaper to make at home than to buy in the store! And it’s fun to do!

 You will have to wait to see what I created with it!
 But you won’t have to wait long.

 I hope you enjoyed this recipe!

-- Watermelon, enough to fill a ball jar
+- 3 cups Watermelon enough to fill a ball jar

-- Good vodka, enough to fill the ball jar.
+- 2 cups vodka use Good vodka, enough to fill the ball jar.
 Mine took 2 cups